R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments to evaluate the effectiveness of \method in enhancing reasoning capabilities and training stability.
-We begin by comparing \method against the competitive GRPO baseline across two representative domains: mathematical reasoning and code generation.
+We begin by comparing \method against competitive baselines including GRPO and recent entropy-based exploration methods across two representative domains: mathematical reasoning and code generation.
 Subsequently, we provide a series of diagnostic analyses to examine the mechanistic drivers of \method.
 Finally, we discuss the computational efficiency and parameter overhead of the proposed framework to demonstrate its practical scalability.